Whistleblower Policy

 • Any retaliation for having made the disclosure will be treated as serious wrongdoing under this policy.

-A disclosure can be made in person, by telephone or in writing to one of the people or bodies identified in 5.1.3 above.
-The external persons and bodies in sections 5.1.3 d)-i) above, may have other means by which you may make a disclosure.
-It is important to note that a whistleblower does not have to reveal their identity when making a disclosure.
+5.2.2 A disclosure can be made in person, by telephone or in writing to one of the people or bodies identified in 5.1.3 above.

-5.3.1 The person who receives the disclosure will promptly forward it to the General Manager Risk, Compliance & Operations who will determine whether it requires formal investigation.
+5.3.1 The person who receives the disclosure will promptly forward it to the Executive Manager, Risk & Compliance Improvement who will determine whether it requires formal investigation.

 5.3.2 Any formal investigation of a disclosure will be undertaken by an impartial senior person, or an external investigator.